ARCofMe/dispatcher-routing-app/README.md

 ## Notes on Integration
 - BlueFolder: `bluefolder_service.py` pulls techs/assignments via `BlueFolderIntegration`; map `_map_assignment_to_stop` to include duration/window/lat/lon when available.
 Status defaults to `pending`.
 - Routing: `routing_service.py` geocodes, optimizes (windows + nearest-neighbor + Directions when available), anchors origin/destination, and computes metrics.
 Manual order still respected when provided.
+When `GEOAPIFY_API_KEY` is set, a Geoapify routing matrix is used for road-aware optimization; the free tier is usually sufficient for daily dispatch volume and avoids Google Directions charges.
 - Commit endpoint is stubbed/unused in the UI; wire to BlueFolder assignment ordering if you need write-back.

 ## Usage